openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 3. Otherwise, if the OpenVINO&trade; toolkit's `setupvars.sh`/`setupvars.bat`
-   script has been executed, the environment variables set by that script will be used to locate Post-Training Optimization Toolkit within the OpenVINO toolkit.
+   script has been executed, the environment variables set by that script will be used to locate Post-Training Optimization Tool within the OpenVINO toolkit.

 4. Otherwise, the script will fail.

-It's possible to specify a target device for Post-Training Optimization Toolkit to optimize for, by using the `--target_device` option:
+It's possible to specify a target device for Post-Training Optimization Tool to optimize for, by using the `--target_device` option:

 ```sh